 Find Treatments and Relief for Foot and Ankle Pain

 You've got questions about foot and ankle pain—and we've got answers.
 Our first-class team of surgical podiatrists provides a wealth of foot and ankle care information on a variety of topics including prevention, surgery, and things you can do at home to help heal your foot and ankle pain.

-If you have a specific concern and are having a hard time finding answers for your questions about custom orthotics, foot therapy, or any podiatry topic, please make an appointment to see a Milwaukee foot specialist for personalized care.
+If you have a specific concern and are having a hard time finding answers for your questions about custom orthotics, foot therapy, or any podiatry topic, schedule an appointment for a personalized consultation with one of our Milwaukee-area foot specialists.

 Get treatment and enjoy walking again.
 At-home treatments, exercises and footwear for functional hallux limitus If you feel pain and/or stiffness in your big toe joint when standing or walking, it could be arthritis.
 Hallux limitus and hallux rigidus (literally: big toe stiffness) are the terms used to describe mild to severe arthritis in th Continue Reading